-There has never been a better time to get back to basics.
+There has never been a better time to get ‘back to basics’.
 Intentional, mindful movement and daily exercise offer numerous benefits to the body, the mind, and the spirit.
-If you’ve ever taken a dance class, participated in a team sport, or been part of a course at a local gym or fitness center, you have likely felt the benefits of even a short movement session.
-In our modern society, this is one of the first things that often fall to the way-side – there is so much on our schedules, and in our brains, we sometimes forget just how nourishing the basics genuinely are!
+If you’ve ever taken a dance class, participated in a team sport, or been part of a class at a local gym or or fitness center, you have likely felt the benefits of even a short movement session.
+In our modern society, this is one of the first things that often falls to the way side – there is so much on our schedules and in our brains, we sometimes forget The Power of Movement and just how nourishing the basics truly are!

-Exercise or mindful movement does more than just strengthen the body and get us moving.
-Yes, it helps keep bones healthy and joints agile.
+Exercise or mindful movement do more than just strengthen the body and get us moving.
+Yes, it helps keep bones strong and joints agile.
 It helps decrease the risk of the aforementioned chronic ailments.
-It improves sleep, lowers blood pressure, and helps bring clarity of mind and thought.
-Daily movement is also hugely beneficial to mood, emotional wellbeing, and hormonal balance.
+It improves sleep, lowers blood pressure, and helps bring clarity of mind and of thought.
+Daily movement is also hugely beneficial to the mood, emotional wellbeing, and hormonal balance.
 When we move the body and engage in exercise, it releases several endorphins, a type of neurotransmitter, including norepinephrine, dopamine, and serotonin.
-These chemical messengers not only decrease feelings of pain or discomfort, but they induce positive emotions and a state of overall well being.
-Ever heard of the term ‘runner’s high?’ – those endorphins are precisely what it refers to.
+These chemical messengers not only decrease feelings of pain or discomfort, but they induce positive feelings, and a state of overall well being.
+Ever heard of the term ‘runner’s high?’ – those endorphins are exactly what it refers to.

-On a systemic level, exercising also helps move lymphatic fluid – the fluid in the body that carries waste and supports the body in warding off foreign entities such as bacteria and viruses.
+On systemic level exercising also helps move lymphatic fluid – the fluid in the body that carries waste and supports the body in warding off foreign entities such as bacteria and viruses.
 The movement of muscles helps to stimulate and pump this fluid throughout the body.
 The sweat the body releases also acts as detoxification, as the body pushes toxins to the surface to be released.
-On an energetic level, it can help us move through emotions, process experiences, and free bits of tension or excess inputs we may have picked up throughout the day.
-Thereby supporting not only our physical immunity but also our energetic and emotional wellbeing too.
+On an energetic level, it can help us move through emotions, process experiences, and release bits of tension or excess inputs we may have picked up throughout the day – supporting not only our physical immunity, but our energetic and emotional wellbeing too.

 Ayurveda recommends we exercise to about 50% exertion – not 100% or even 90%.
-Overexertion can lead to dehydration, increased muscle soreness, and lengthier recovery time.
-Too much exercise can aggravate Vata dosha, while too little can aggravate Kapha dosha.
-The point is not to overexert or build massive muscle but move energy, circulate prana or life force, as part of one’s overall health.
+Overexertion can actually lead to dehydration, increased muscles soreness, and lengthier recovery time.
+Too much exercise can aggravate vata dosha, while too little can aggravate kapha dosha.
+The point is not to over exert or build massive muscle but move energy, circulate prana or life force, as part of one’s overall health.
 The middle way is more sustainable and far more accessible.

-Kapha can handle the most vigorous intensity of exercise of all the dosas, including some weightlifting, aerobic exercise, and a higher degree of intense training.
+Kapha can handle the most vigorous intensity of exercise of all the dosas.
+This could include some weightlifting, aerobic exercise, and a higher degree of intensity.
 Kapha benefits and thrives with this higher level of exertion movement.

 Remember, it doesn’t have to be fancy or complicated!
 A simple brisk walk through your neighborhood or local park, or a swim in the ocean or local pool.
-Even if 20 minutes is all you have on any given day, use it to move, and your body will thank you!
-Start with something that feels approachable and mix it up to keep yourself engaged and interested.
+Even if 20 minutes is all you have in any given day, use it to move, and your body will thank you!
+Start with something that feels approachable, and mix it up to keep yourself engaged and interested.
 Move with a friend or exercise buddy – try some acro-yoga – to connect and stay accountable.
-However, you choose to move, allow it to be a source of play!
+However you choose to move, allow it to be a source of play!